tejasholla/ytDownloader/README.md

 ***

+***Remember, with great power comes great responsibility.
+Use these spells wisely, and let the magic unfold!***

 *Note: This script is for educational purposes only.
 Please adhere to YouTube's terms of service when using this tool.*